-That’s why, instead of taking hours to estimate a budget based on shaky facts at best, I use this quick and dirty formula for estimating a travel budget.
+That’s why, instead of taking hours to estimate a budget based on shaky facts at best, I use one quick and dirty formula for estimating a travel budget.

 Travel Style x Destination x # Days on the Road x 15% Travel Cushion = Your Total Travel Budget